 Thank you to the poets and musicians who graciously gave me permission to include their work.
-Very deep gratitude especially, to my chevruta study partner and colleague Rabbi Cindy Enger for co-creating this bold and powerful new way of envisioning the Omer as stages of spiritual journey.
+Profound thanks to my chevruta study partner and colleague Rabbi Cindy Enger for originally collaborating on this innovative approach to the Omer as spiritual transformation.